 The next section allows you to pick up the Sounds you hear.
 You can choose what type of sounds you wish to hear such as the characters you type, hints for controls and buttons, words you type, reduce the volume of other active apps when you use the Narrator, and play audio cues.

 The last half of the Narrator exhibits the Cursor and keys.
 You can choose to highlight the cursor when you type a text or allow an insertion point so that you can follow the Narrator and if you are using a touch keyboard you can choose to activate keys on the touch keyboard when you lift your finger off the keyboard.

 Magnifier is a tool in Windows 10 which allows you to magnify the things on the screen.
 The right pane of the Magnifier is divided into two parts.
 The first part is Magnify things on the screen.
 The settings under it allow you to turn on or off the Magnifier, use of Invert colors, and Start Magnifier automatically.

 Tracking is the next part where you can switch on or off the Follow the keyboard focus slider or Follow the mouse cursor.
 Well, there is a new option into the tracking section.
 So, if you desire to expand the portion you are typing, it is best to turn on this new option – “Have Magnifier follow the text insertion point”.

 You are allowed to Choose a theme from the drop-down menu.
 Four different themes are available exhibiting you different contrasting colors for different segments.
-You can pick up any one theme as per your preference and choose to change colors of each item.
+You can pick up anyone theme as per your preference and choose to change colors of each item.
 Do the changes as per your requirement and click the Apply button to save the changes done.
-The theme that you will choose will be applied on your PC.
+The theme that you will choose will be applied to your PC.

 You may like to read: